Subgranting (SUB) Grants

 - A match of at least 1:1 required of all individuals and groups receiving funding from the subgranting arts council;

 - Notification to the SCAC Grants Office of all subgrant review meetings.

 Subgrant funding is not intended to support school-based artist residencies.

 July 1-June 30

-- Mid-February/Early March (before grant period begins): SUB application becomes available
+- Early March (before grant period begins): SUB application becomes available

 - Early/Mid-December (of grant year): First Pay Request due

 - Mid-May (of grant year): Coastal Community Foundation Report due